kenny-goh/kscript/readme.md

-KScript is an interpreted scripting language based on the lessons from crafting interpreters.
+KScript is an JVM-based interpreted scripting language based on the lessons from crafting interpreters.
 If you are interested in developing an intuition on how interpreter works, refer to my [learning notes](Intepreter%20-%20notes.pdf)

 ## Installation